LinHong-HIT/USOD10K/README.md

 ![](TC-USOD.png)
 ### Requirement
 1. Python 3.8
-1. Pytorch 1.6.0
+2. Pytorch 1.6.0
-2. Torchvison 0.7.0
+3. Torchvison 0.7.0

 ## Benchmark
-We retrained 35 SOTA methods, most of the deep methods are proposed in the year of 2020 and 2021.
+We retrained 35 SOTA methods in the fields of SOD and USOD, most of the deep methods are proposed in the year of 2020, 2021, and 2022.
 It takes us about 1750 hours to retrain these methods.

 Retrained model are available [benchmark_pth](https://pan.baidu.com/s/1N4bMHCsvLrHckgv4RFODyQ) fetch code: [sdae]